cwt/neosqlite/documents/TODO/API_COMPATIBILITY_REPORT.md

 ## Conclusion

 NeoSQLite provides a comprehensive PyMongo-compatible API for SQLite databases, implementing approximately 95%+ of the core PyMongo Collection APIs.
 The missing APIs and operators are primarily advanced features that would enhance completeness but aren't critical for most use cases.
 With the recent addition of search index functionality, NeoSQLite now offers robust text search capabilities using SQLite's FTS5 features.
-Implementing the remaining medium-priority APIs would bring compatibility close to 98%, making NeoSQLite an even more compelling PyMongo alternative for SQLite-based applications.
+Based on the feasibility analysis, there are numerous high-value features that can be successfully implemented with SQLite3, which would bring compatibility close to 98%, making NeoSQLite an even more compelling PyMongo alternative for SQLite-based applications.
+Many features mentioned in older documentation as "feasible" remain unimplemented, suggesting an opportunity for continued development.